 The structure is important.
 However, that’s only effective when each member of that team knows his or her role.
 You need organization.
 Every team member has a job.
 Who is your defensive midfielder to shield the back four and to mop up?
 Who is your striker or business developer?
 Who is the completer finisher in your team that ensures that the details don’t get forgotten?

 There have been many examples of teams winning trophies that didn’t have the best individuals.
 Greece won the Euros in 2004.
 Chelsea won the Champions league in 2012.
 There was no doubt they didn’t have the best players.
 What they did was to play to the best of their ability and displayed the best teamwork on the day that won the prize.
 How does your team work together?
 Do you actively encourage and foster teamwork?
 How do you ensure that conflicts don’t arise and you get the best out of your staff?

 Be Attack Minded

 It’s unlikely that England will win the World Cup without scoring.
-Whilst not always the case, it’s likely that the team that scores most goals will get close to the main prize.
+Whilst not always the case, it’s likely that the team that scores the most goals will get close to the main prize.
 Who are your strikers what’s your plan to give them the opportunities to score?
-Who is responsible for lead generation in your organisation?
+Who is responsible for lead generation in your organization?
 What tools do you use for business development?
 Attacking midfielders set up the ball for the strikers.
-Who is appointment setting for your new business efforts?
+Who is the appointment setting for your new business efforts?

 Coaching and Training are Essential

 No team develops without effective coaching and training.
 New methods, new tactics, defensive and offensive approaches.
-Roy Hodgson has goalkeeping coaches, defensive coaches and striking coaches.
-He has fitness trainers and even psychological support just in case we have to ensure another nail biting penalty shoot out.
+Roy Hodgson has goalkeeping coaches, defensive coaches, and striking coaches.
+He has fitness trainers and even psychological support just in case we have to ensure another nail-biting penalty shootout.
 How do you train your team?
 What are their needs to do an effective job to support your business growth?